Things To Know About Gassing up…

 Why do you need to know my top 10 snowmobile fuelling tips?
 Because the great equalizer among snowmobiles is that they all need gas to run.
 Some of today’s more advanced engines like the Rotax™ 900 ACE deliver exceptional fuel economy.
 Trail riding these best available technology snow machines, many snowmobilers can go all day without worrying about a fill up.
 Unless you’re hard on the throttle.
 But inevitably they still need to visit a gas station.

 Whatever your sled’s fuel-range, you’re at the mercy of whichever sled in your group has the worst gas mileage.
 That’s because its rider will have to stop more frequently to fuel up.
 When this happens, remember my favourite adage about gas: “It’s always better to be looking at it than for it!”
-So rather than standing idly by smugly twiddling your thumbs, I advise you to top up at the same time.
+So rather than standing idly by smugly twiddling your thumbs, I advise everyone to top up at the same time, no exceptions.
 Then relish another opportunity to flaunt how little fuel you’ve used.
 Be sure to compare your gas bills and really rub it in good!

 Discover My Top 10 Snowmobile Fuelling Tips

-- Always start with a full tank because you don’t know how long it is to the first gas stop.
+- Always start with a full tank because you don’t always know how long it is to the first gas stop that’s open, has fuel or is trail accessible.

 - Carbides and asphalt don’t mix well.
 So when riding into a gas station, look for patches of snow that will help set you up for a straight run up to the pumps.
 Turning on pavement can not only be a chore, but also grind the sharp edges off your carbides.